-Biden hopes Su’s role in dockworker deal can sway Democratic holdouts to confirm her as labor chief
+Can acting labor chief’s role in dockworker deal sway holdout Dems?

 She backed a now-overturned law that would have required app-based ride hailing and delivery companies such as Uber and Lyft, as well as trucking businesses, to treat their workers as employees, providing paid sick leave and unemployment insurance, for example, rather than as independent contractors.

-Su has also faced blame for problems at the agency during the pandemic when unprecedented numbers of people applying for unemployment benefits faced long wait times and the state paid out billions of dollars in fraudulent claims.
+Su has also faced blame for problems at the agency during the pandemic, when unprecedented numbers of people applying for unemployment benefits faced long wait times and the state paid out billions of dollars in fraudulent claims.

 Illinois Sen. Dick Durbin, the second-ranking Democrat, said this week that he was still trying to win over two or three more Democrats.